 DigitasLBi cleans up with Whirlpool school project

-The Creative Data Grand Prix for 2017 has gone to ‘Care Counts’, an impactful and inspirational campaign for Whirlpool from DigitasLBi Chicago.
+The Creative Data Grand Prix for 2017 went to ‘Care Counts’, an impactful and inspirational campaign for Whirlpool from DigitasLBi Chicago.

 Jury president Eric Salama, CEO of Kantar, said: “At the end of the second day of judging, this campaign wasn’t on our shortlist.
 But then one of our jurors brought it back to the table.
 And the more we talked about it, the more special we realised it was.”